 This project was one of the first of its kind to attempt to incorporate voluntary protection for rare, threatened, or endangered species while respecting landowner decisions regarding use of their land.
 The Cardwell Hill area is composed of rare oak woodland, oak savanna, riparian, and wetland habitats.
 These habitats, which have undergone dramatic decline in the Willamette Valley ecoregion, harbor many of the focal species identified in the Oregon Comprehensive Wildlife Strategy (OCWS).
 The project area was in one of the conservation opportunity areas identified in the OCWS.
 Additionally, much of this area has been identified as proposed critical habitat for several endangered species.
 Voluntary conservation of these species, and the opportunity areas within which they reside, is a key implementation strategy for the OCWS.

-The Marys River Watershed Council received funding support from OWEB to develop the first phase of restoration projects in the upper Marys with eight participating landowners, collectively owning up to one square mile of landbase to the Project.
-The Governor’s designation of the Project as an Oregon Solutions project attracted additional resources as well as broader community outreach and support.
+The Marys River Watershed Council received funding support from the Oregon Watershed Enhancement Board to develop the first phase of restoration projects in the upper Marys with eight participating landowners, collectively owning up to one square mile of land base.
+The governor’s designation of the project as an Oregon Solutions project attracted additional resources as well as broader community outreach and support.